WOOD at WORK 2016: Building connections across nature, technology, policy, and culture

 Our mission is to advance the role of wood globally in urban construction, forest conservation, and climate discourse by focusing on the links between sustainable wood use, and the strategies that make sourcing this wood truly beneficial to global conservation efforts and human well-being.

-To receive additional news and updates, you can subscribe to our mailing list.
+To receive news and updates, subscribe to our mailing list.

-We hope you'll join us in this timely and exciting multidisciplinary effort, and we hope to see you in October!
+We hope you'll join us in this timely and exciting multidisciplinary effort, and we hope to see you at Wood at Work 2016!